NeonN3mesis/AutoGPT_WIZARD/README.md

 - After the installation process completes, AutoGPT will automatically start running.

 ### By following these steps, you'll have AutoGPT up and running on your Windows machine using WSL2 and Ubuntu.

+#### License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/NeonN3mesis/AGPT_WIZARD/blob/main/LICENSE) file for details.